What Does A Cooling Tower Do?

 Why Do I Need Water Treatment?

-Chemical water treatment for cooling towers is essential in order to keep cooling towers operating at high efficiency and also to prevent risk of damage.
+Chemical water treatment for cooling towers, as well as up-to-date equipment, is essential in order to keep cooling towers operating at high efficiency and also to prevent risk of damage.
 Water that is used in the cooling tower typically has high concentrations of dissolved solids, which if not treated properly, could form calcium carbonate (scale).

 Scale greatly reduces the ability of the fill to transfer the heat from the water to the air, which can dramatically reduce operating efficiency.
 Other problems that often occur in cooling tower systems are corrosion, airborne contaminants, and microbiological growth.
 Bacteria are especially prone to grow in cooling towers, due to the warm and wet environment of the tower system.